Cyber Resilience

 CVE-2023-20089 is a high-severity Memory Allocation with Excessive Size Value (CWE-789) vulnerability in Cisco Nx-Os.
 Its CVSS base score is 7.4 (High).

-Operationally, ranked in the top 37.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 22th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References